Burhan1039/Chiropractor-Web-App/README.md

 # Chiropractor-Web-App
-Waterland Chiropractor is a website dedicated to offering valuable insights into chiropractic care and its benefits for pain relief and maintaining overall spinal health.
+Waterland Chiropractor is a website dedicated to offering valuable insights into chiropractic care and its benefits for reducing aches and maintaining Complete spinal well-being.

 # Tech Stack
 Bubble.io